yakuzadave/pymud-ss13/docs/robotics_system.md

 ## Specialized Modules

 New `SpecializedRobotModule` objects allow creating equipment with unique power usage and a description of what they do.
 For example a medical probe might drain 3 power per tick while enabling healing actions.
 Install these modules the same way as standard modules to expand your cyborg's capabilities.

+## AI Integration

+AI cores may register cyborg units and issue remote commands.
+A cyborg checks the AI's laws before executing orders, refusing any directive that conflicts with a higher-priority law (such as harming humans).

+When linked to the robotics system, cyborgs can send diagnostic reports back to the controlling AI which include module status and current power level.
+These reports are published via the event bus so consoles or scripts can react accordingly.